 Our usual two takeout options, today Chinese is preferred, I call in the order.

-‘I’ll hustle over and collect it, better not to slug down a vodka first.’
+‘I’ll hustle over and collect it.’

 CC, ‘I’ll ride with you, Zero can concoct your drink and keep it in the freezer.’

 We’re back in thirty, bags of styrofoam boxes and two soups, won ton, hot and sour.
 Shrimp with garlic sauce and the reliable General Tso chicken, a double order of steamed vegetables, we won’t starve.